star2dust/Robotics-Toolbox/README.md

 ### Robotics, Vision &amp; Control (rvctools)

 - The book [Robotics, Vision & Control, second edition](http://www.petercorke.com/RVC) (Corke, 2017) is a detailed introduction to mobile robotics, navigation, localization; and arm robot kinematics, Jacobians and dynamics illustrated using the Robotics Toolbox for MATLAB.
 - The manual [robot.pdf (3.8 MB)](http://petercorke.com/wordpress/?ddownload=343) is a PDF file is a printable document (over 400 pages).
-It is auto-generated from the comments in the MATLAB code and is fully: to external web sites, the table of content to functions, and the “See also” functions to each other.
+It is auto-generated from the comments in the MATLAB code and is fully: to external web sites, the table of content to functions, and the “See also�? functions to each other.
 You can find this in the Toolbox as rvctools/robot/robot.pdf.

 Details see http://petercorke.com/wordpress/toolboxes/robotics-toolbox.

 ### Robotics Toolbox Expansion Package  (rvcdlcs)

 A expansion package for Robotics, Vision &amp; Control.
-I add some new features for personal usage in my research works.
-I also integrated some useful third party scripts in this toolbox. ([what is new?](https://github.com/star2dust/Robotics-Toolbox/tree/master/rvcdlcs))
+New features and integrated useful thirdparty scripts for research works. ([what is new?](https://github.com/star2dust/Robotics-Toolbox/tree/master/rvcdlcs))

 - New function for `SE2`, `SE3`.

     1. `SE2.q`: Get translation and angle in a row vector.
     2. `SE3.qrpy`/`SE3.qeul`: Construct an SE(3) object from translation and rpy/eul angles
     3. `SE3.toqrpy`/`SE3.toqeul`: Get translation and rpy/eul angle in a row vector.
+    4. `SE2.q`, `SE3.qrpy`, `SE3.qeul` support both 1x3 and 1x6 vectors.

 - New `LineStyle` option for `SE2.plot` and `SE3.plot`.

-	-  Example:  `SE3.plot('style','-.')`.
+Example:  `SE3.plot('style','-.')`.
 (4 styles: -. / : / .. / --)

 - New calculation functions for  4 x 4 double matrix.
 (See folder `src/common`)

 	1. `Adg`: adjoint transformation.
 	2. `invg`:  inverse transformation.
 	3. `bracket`: Lie bracket.
-	4. `wedge` and `vee`: `w^` and `Wˇ` calculation for twists.
+	4. `wedge` and `vee`: calculation for twists.

 - New functions for DH parameters and POE parameters.
-(See folder `src/common`)
+(See folder `src/robotics`)

     1. `poe2dh`: Transfer POE parameters to DH parameters.
     2. `dh2poe`: Transfer DH parameters to POE parameters.